ChileOfficial Name: Republic of Chile

 Arrest Notification: If you are arrested or detained, ask police or prison officials to notify the U.S. Embassy immediately.
 See our webpage for further information.

-Special Circumstances: Chile lies in an active seismic zone and is prone to major earthquakes, landslides, tsunamis, and volcanic eruptions.
-Several of the strongest earthquakes in history have occurred in Chile.
-Prepare yourself for a natural disaster by consulting the websites of the U.S. Federal Emergency Management Agency (FEMA) and Chile's Oficina Nacional de Emergencia (ONEMI).
-If you are on the coast of Chile and there is a tsunami warning, it is imperative that you follow the tsunami evacuation signs and move to higher ground quickly.
-Recommendations for what to do during a tsunami warning can be found here.
+Special Circumstances: Chile is prone to major earthquakes, wildfires, landslides, tsunamis, floods, and volcanic eruptions.
+Prepare for a natural disaster by consulting the websites of the U.S. Federal Emergency Management Agency (FEMA) and Chile's Oficina Nacional de Emergencia (ONEMI) as well as these recommendations on what to do during a tsunami warning.

-Minefields are found in Chile's northern border region with Peru and Bolivia and around the southern border with Argentina in Patagonia.
-Minefields are generally marked, but markers may have shifted or may not be visible.
-Follow clearly identified roads and trails when traveling in minefield areas.
-Border crossings should only be made at authorized locations.
-Consult with national park or other local officials concerning minefields and other hazards.
+There are minefields on Chile's border with Peru, Bolivia, and Argentina in Patagonia.
+Follow clearly identified roads and trails when in minefield areas.
+Consult with national park or other local officials concerning minefields.

 Faith-Based Travelers: See our following webpages for details: